Bears-R-Us/arkouda-contrib/arkouda-helm-charts/arkouda-udp-server/README.md

 ```
 persistence:
-  enabled: false # indicates whether files can be written to/read from the host system
+  enabled: # indicates whether files can be written to/read from the host system, defaults to false
   containerPath: /arkouda-files # container directory for reading/writing Arkouda files
   hostPath: /mnt/data/arkouda-files/ # host directory for reading/writing Arkouda files
 ```